GabrielSlima/blog/articles/clean-code-clean-classes.md

         Files should be strucutred as a newspaper article.
 The name and title should convey what the article is about.
 The first paragraph should introduce the topics to be  explored on the following paragraphs and the body should explore those topics, adding details as we go down...
-        This "way" of writting the code is called <a href="https://gabrielslima.github.io/blog/post.html?id=7" target="blank">The Stepdown Rule</a>.
+        This "way" of writting code is called <a href="https://gabrielslima.github.io/blog/post.html?id=7" target="blank">The Stepdown Rule</a>.
     </p>
     <img class="post-img" src="images/clean-code-clean-classes/class-structure.svg" alt="">
     <p>